codeface-io/SwiftObserver/readme.md

 }
 ~~~

 The above functions suffice to make simple and safe memory management.
-Should you still feel the need to clean up at some point, you have 3 ways to do it:
+Should you still feel the need to remove observations that you maybe forgot, you have 3 ways to do it:

 1. Stop observing dead observables: `observer.stopObservingDeadObservables()`
 2. Remove dead observers from an observable: `observable.removeDeadObservers()`
 3. Flush out all observations whos observer or observable are dead: `removeAbandonedObservations()`

+> Since you can always remove abandoned observations, real memory leaks are impossible with SwiftObserver.

 ## <a id="variables"></a>3.
 Variables